 Can You Use Any Portable Dishwasher in an RV?

 For the most part, the answer is yes.
 Your RV’s storage capacity will affect whether or not you can use a portable dishwasher on the road.
-Additionally, you must consider factors such as the weight and dimensions of the RV dishwasher as well as how much water it uses.
+Additionally, you must consider factors such as the weight and dimensions of the dishwasher as well as how much water it uses.
+Making sure it can actually connect to the water and power is also a big concern.

 Tip: Looking for a portable clothes washing machine?
 Take a look at the 5 Best Small Washing Machines for RV Living.